dicato/talks/boston_django_11_16_2017/zero_downtime_migrations/zero_downtime_migrations.md

 # Leveraging Django's querying method

-- Django only queries for fields that it knows about
+- Django only queries for fields that it knows about.
-- Fields can exist in the database without being defined in Django
+- Fields can exist in the database without being defined in Django.
-- Django will raise an exception if a field is defined, but isn't in the database
+- Django will raise an exception if a field is defined, but isn't in the database.

 ---

 # Migration Strategies

 - Adding a field
-- Adding a required field
 - Removing a field

 ---